Garbage, Recycling, Composting

 If your waste was not collected, please see the following list for possible reasons:

-- Unacceptable items at the curb (appliances, household hazardous waste, tree branches, etc.)
+- Unacceptable materials.
+Garbage in the recycling or unacceptable items at the curb (appliances, barbeques, electronics, construction waste, hazardous waste, tree branches, etc.)

-- Recycling was placed out in a plastic bag instead of a bin
+- Recycling placed in a plastic bag.
+Recycling must be placed in a bin.

 If none of the reasons above apply, please contact the contracted collector.